ouseful-testing/codespaces-nbclassic-m348-demo/README.md

 - file edits can be persisted in a Github repository using the VS Code git extension.
 (Modified files are persisted in the container and can also be published to a new branch);
   - __provides a natural rationale for getting students into the habit of using version control / git__
+  - __NOTE THAT THE REPOSITORY IS PUBLIC: I'M NOT SURE IF YOU CAN WORK WITH PRIVATE REPOS FOR FREE IN DEVSPACES.
+IF YOU CAN, YOU WILL NEED TO CREATE A PRIVATE REPO AND COPY THE `.devcontainer/devcontainer.json` FILE FROM THIS REPO INTO IT.__